🔄

 Manufacturers use reinforced frames, secure glass options like tempered or laminated glass, and robust multi-point locking systems to ensure the entire entryway is solid.
 Knowing that a front door with sidelights can be just as secure as a solid door should give you peace of mind.
 You don’t have to sacrifice safety for style and function; you can confidently have all three.
 Just check out the customer reviews from homeowners who love their secure, light-filled entryways.

-Why Choose a Front Door with Opening Sidelights?
+Why You'll Love a Front Door with Opening Sidelights

 A front door with sidelights that open is more than just an entryway—it’s a functional upgrade that blends style, convenience, and comfort.
 While traditional sidelights are fixed panels of glass, operable ones transform your front entrance into a more versatile feature of your home.
 They offer the grand appearance and natural light of a standard sidelight with the added perks of a window.